squidinkettle/twotter/README.md

 /user_id

 To access specific information for twitter json format, head to twitter_api/main.py and modify the 'info' variable inside legit_twitter() or leave it blank to obtain all the information
+*Note that the user will have to submit a twitter token generated from the twitter developer page